 Compost.
 You can compost in the dining hall, Commons, or order compost bins for your events!

 It is a goal of UMBC to minimize the waste that is produced by the campus community.
 Keeping waste out of the landfills decreases greenhouse gas (GHG) emissions associated with resource extraction, manufacturing, landfill disposal and incineration and saves the university money.
 Working with student groups, university departments, and contractors, Facilities Management coordinates a comprehensive, campus-wide recycling program.

 How to Recycle

-Currently glass, plastic, and aluminum are collected together to be recycled.
-Paper may be included in recycling or collected seperately to allow for upcycling of paper.
-A full List of Supported Recyclables can be found by clicking here.
+Beginning February of 2018 the university will be initiating a single stream recycling program.
+Paper, glass, plastic, and aluminum can be collected together to be recycled.
 Containers marked for Recycling are found in outdoor areas, near building entries, in hallways, individual academic departments, and resident’s hall lounge areas and apartment stairwells.
 Facilities Management staff places and maintains the Recycling containers on campus.
 If you spot an Recycling container that needs to be emptied, please report it to FM at 410-455 -2550.

-Paper only recycling is available in specially designated containers in public areas such as lobbies, residential halls and other spaces.
+Some buildings may still have outdated Recycling containers that separate paper from glass, plastic and aluminum.
+These will be labeled to accept all types of recycables.
 Cardboard recycling dumpsters are available behind Dining Hall, Patapsco Hall, Library, Terrace apartments, ITE, and the RAC.
 Contact Work Control at 410-455-2550 for more information about containers or recycle pickup.